PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-10 04:55:49
+Last updated: 2024-04-10 04:56:22
-Random Quote: I don't want to be good.
-I am going to be great. - Pablo Escobar
+Random Quote: You want to hurt these guys, we gotta take down the ones calling the shots. - Jaime Kuykendall